-Police misconduct includes false arrest, malicious prosecution, wrongful conviction, stop and frisk abuses, racial profiling, police shootings, police brutality, police assault and battery, police raids, excessive force, and illegal vehicle stops.
+Police misconduct includes false arrest, stop and frisk abuses, racial profiling, police shootings, police brutality, police assault and battery, police raids, excessive force, and illegal vehicle stops.
 These abuses may be compensated or addressed through a civil lawsuit brought pursuant to The Civil Rights Act of 1871, which is codified in 42 U.S.C. § 1983.
 Section 1983 provides a mechanism to pursue relief when a United States citizen is deprived of Constitutional rights and privileges by a state or local government.

 Three elements must be met in a Section 1983 claim.
 First, you will need to show that the rights granted to you under the U.S. Constitution or a federal statute were violated by another person.
 The person can be a police officer, but the definition of "person" can also include a city or municipality.
 Anybody involved in the police misconduct can be named if he or she directly participated in the misconduct, knew about the misconduct but did nothing to stop it, hired unqualified people or improperly trained them, or created a policy that furthered the misconduct.